AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/localization/getting-started.md

 >
 >Plan for translation and localization at the very beginning of the headless project.
 Work closely with the project manager and content architects early.
 >
->An “Internationalization Project Manager” may be required as a separate persona whose responsibility it is to define what content should be translated and what not, and what translated content may be modified by regional or local content producers.
+>An Internationalization Project Manager may be required as a separate persona whose responsibility it is to define what content should be translated and what not, and what translated content may be modified by regional or local content producers.

 Create a plan on what content localization you will need.

-* Do you just need different languages or also language to adopt to regional specifics?
+* Do you just need different languages or also need to adapt to regional specifics?
 * Do you need rich media content like images or videos to be different for different locales?

 ## How AEM Stores Headless Content {#headless-content-in-aem}